 The last clue we picked up on was someone commenting that they didn’t want to look like anyone else.
 To us, that clearly means there will be a robust character creator.
 Character creators have been a staple in most skateboarding games since the beginning, and we love decking out our skater in cool clothes and accessories and even customizing our boards.
 How deep the system will go and how many options there will ultimately be remains to be seen, but this tiny tease makes it sound pretty substantial.

 Full disclosure again, nothing about multiplayer has been announced.
 That being said, what kind of skateboarding game, let alone one released after the year 2020, would dare not include multiplayer?
-The series has always had a multiplayer component, and we expect Skate 4 to continue that trend.
+The series has always had a multiplayer component, and we expect Skate to continue that trend.
 Previous game modes like 1-Up, Domination, and Own the Lot were great experiments in how they can adapt skateboarding into new competitive modes that are more complex than just beating each other’s scores.
 Hopefully, the team at Full Circle will come up with even more new ideas to make this game have some legs.

 One thing we don’t want to see repeated is the way Skate 3 handled offline multiplayer, which required you to purchase separate DLC in order to play with more than one person offline.

 - The best Mac games for 2022